SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

 ## How To Customize

-[Contact us][contact] to get the agreement needed to do custom styling.

-When that is done, you can make the adjustments you want in the `style` object and include it in the style node of the script that loads the UI.
+You can make the adjustments you want in the `style` object and include it in the `style` node of the script that loads the UI.

 Do you want to see the changes live before you put them to use?
 Stop by the [Swedbank Pay Playground][playground] and give it a go!